 - Want to call your friends or family in Venezuela?
 You’ll need to use the international dialling code +58.

-Do you know any interesting or fun facts about Venezuela that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Venezuela?
+Share them in the comments below!